-After the happy winter holiday, the semester 2 of year 3 which I call hell has came.
+After the happy winter holiday, semester 2 of year 3 which I call hell has come.
 This time, there was no excitement anymore.
 On the contrary, it is very tense.
-But no matter how uneasy I am, the semester start as usual.
-In addition to the same pharmacology and pathology as last semester, there are also anesthesiology and clinical pathology course in this semester, which are a very relevant course.
+But no matter how uneasy I am, the semester starts as usual.
+In addition to the same pharmacology and pathology as last semester, there are also anesthesiology and clinical pathology course this semester, which are very relevant courses.

 — Chau Sin Lee

 The time to return to Taiwan had come.
 I had insomnia around a week before the semester started because everyone around me told me that this semester was going to be the toughest one.
 I enrolled an English presentation course because I felt that my English language skills were going down since I had very little chance of using it after studying in Taiwan.
 Also, I registered a course about bone regeneration and prosthesis since I am interested in this field in my future career and studies.